Exotic B-series representation of the Feller semigroup for It\^o diffusions and the MSR path integral: Introduction

-which guarantees well-posedness of \eqref{Eq: SDE}, \emph{i.e.}, existence and uniqueness of the It\^o solution on $[0,T]$\footnote{In case of an autonomous stochastic differential equation, Lipschitz continuity of the coefficients implies their linear growth, hence global existence on $\R_+$.
-Here however we prefer to restrict to a finite interval to make all the integrals appearing in the path integral action introduced below well defined.}.
-Then the statistics of the solution is described by the action of the semigroup $T_t:C_0(\R)\to C_0(\R)$ generated by the operator $L:=\alpha\partial_x+\frac{1}{2}\beta^2\partial_x^2$, which is defined as

 where $C_0(\R)$ is the space of continuous functions vanishing at infinity.
 Hereafter, $\mathbb{E}^{u_0}$ will denote the conditional expectation with respect to the constraint $u(0)=u_0$.
 To derive a closed form of the combinatorial factor that characterizes the B-serie expansion of $\mathbb{E}^{u_0}[f(u_t)]$ some work is required.
-First, the exotic S-series expansion derived in \cite{rossler2004stochastic} is over exotic forests with monotonically labelled vertices, which simplifies the combinatorial part of the series, though hiding some interesting properties of the exotic structures involved.
 To wit, the iterative application of It\^o's lemma at the heart of the It\^o-Taylor expansion suggests that the contributions to the expansion are obtained by an operation that we call natural growth, first considered in \cite{kreimer1999chen} in the context of renormalization of quantum field theories.
 It consists of iteratively grafting single vertices of colour $\alpha$ and double vertices of colour $\beta$ in all possible ways, starting from the root.
 This operation translates at the level of trees the action of the two contribution to the differential operator $L$.
 Therefore we must find a way of counting, for each exotic tree, the number of ways of obtaining it via natural growth.
-Even if in the non-decorated setting this number is well-known in the literature as the Connes-Moscovici weight, see \cite{kreimer1999chen,brouder2000runge}, to our knowledge no analogous notion has been proposed for the class of exotic trees that we use.
-The task of finding its suitable extension is addressed in Section \ref{Sec: exotic s-series} and leads to the following convergent B-series representation of the Feller semigroup. \begin{proposition} Let $\alpha,\beta,f\in C^\infty(\R)$ be real analytic functions such that \eqref{Eq: SDE} admits a unique solution $u$ with initial condition $u_0\in\R$ on $[0,T]$.
+Even if in the non-decorated setting this number is well-known in the literature as the Connes-Moscovici weight, see \cite{brouder2000runge}, to our knowledge no analogous notion has been proposed for the class of exotic trees that we use.
+The task of finding its suitable extension is addressed in Section \ref{Sec: exotic s-series} and leads to the following B-series representation of the Feller semigroup. \begin{proposition} Let $\alpha,\beta,f\in C^\infty(\R)$ be real analytic functions such that \eqref{Eq: SDE} admits a unique solution $u$ with initial condition $u_0\in\R$ on $[0,T]$.
 Then the Feller semigroup associated to the solution of \eqref{Eq: SDE} admits the formal power series representation

 where the sum runs over all exotic coloured trees lying in $\cT_{\alpha,\beta}^\e$. \end{proposition} This result is of independent interest and could find application as a refinement of the core ideas of \cite{laurent2022order, laurent2020exotic}.
 In addition, the study of sophisticated algebraic structures characterizing the space of exotic aromatic trees \cite{laurent2022order} could translate in useful operations on the semigroup, such as the change of integration prescription.